MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 By default, all `mrsdeploy` operations are available to authenticated users.
 Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.
 However, your administrator can also [assign role-based authorization](configure-roles.md) to further control the permissions around web services.

-`mrsdeploy` provides two functions for authentication against R Server: remoteLogin() and remoteLoginAAD().
+`mrsdeploy` provides two functions for authentication against R Server: [remoteLogin()](../r-reference/mrsdeploy/remotelogin.md) and remoteLoginAAD(../r-reference/mrsdeploy/remoteloginaad.md).
 These functions support not just authentication, but creation of a remote R session on the R Server.
 By default, the remoteLogin() and remoteLoginAAD() functions log you in, create a remote R session on the R Server instance, and open a remote command prompt.
  The function you use depends on the [type of authentication and deployment in your organization](configure-authentication.md).

 ### On premises authentication